AcademySoftwareFoundation/OpenImageIO/site/spi/README-SPI.md

 Rez/general release (do for each variant)
 -----------------------------------------

 This must be done from compile40 or compile42 (for correct write permissions on certain shared directories), even if you did the build itself locally.

-First:

-    ss spi/home
-    cd /the/oiio/src/area
-    cd dist/rhel7

 For any of the variants that you built above:

-    rez release --skip-repo-errors
+    ( cd dist/rhel7 ; rez release --skip-repo-errors )

 That command will release the dist to the studio.